Number6App/number6app.github.io/index.md

 Number6 is an open source AWS app that performs sentiment analysis on the messages posted to a Slack workspace.
-It runs once a day and posts the results to a Slack channel in that workspace.
+It runs once a day and posts the results back to a Slack channel in that workspace.

 What ...